Best Medical Alert Systems for Seniors With Dementia

 Bay Alarm MedicalOverview:Overview

-» Our Full Review: Bay Alarm Medical alert system review 2024
+» Our Full Review: Bay Alarm Medical Alert System Review 2024

-Bay Alarm Medical’s SOS Mobile is available as a solo device or in a bundle with the in-home system.
-If your loved one is more of a homebody, it may make sense to bundle so that you get the best of both systems.
+Bay Alarm Medical’s SOS Micro is available as a solo device or in a bundle with the in-home system.
+If your loved one is more of a homebody, it may make sense to bundle so you get the best of both systems.
 Just be prepared for the higher cost of a bundling plan, plus equipment fees.

-Current Deal: Bay Alarm Medical is giving new customers 20 percent off select plans, as well as one free month of service and free shipping.
+Current Deal: Bay Alarm Medical is giving new customers 30 percent off select plans, as well as one free month of service and free shipping.

 Pros & Cons:Pros About Bay Alarm Medical